The Phenomenon of Policy Churn: Abstract

 \section{Abstract}

 We identify and study the phenomenon of \emph{policy churn}, that is, the rapid change of the greedy policy in value-based reinforcement learning.
 Policy churn operates at a \emph{surprisingly rapid} pace, changing the greedy action in a large fraction of states within a handful of learning updates (in a typical deep RL set-up such as DQN on Atari).
 We characterise the phenomenon empirically, verifying that it is not limited to specific algorithm or environment properties.
-A number of ablations help whittle down the plausible explanations on why churn occurs to just a handful, all related to deep learning.
-Finally, we hypothesise that policy churn is a beneficial but overlooked form of \emph{implicit exploration} that casts $\epsilon$-greedy exploration in a fresh light, namely that $\epsilon$-noise plays a much smaller role than expected.
+A number of ablations help whittle down the plausible explanations on why churn occurs, the most likely one being deep learning with high-variance updates.
+Finally, we hypothesise that policy churn is a potentially beneficial but overlooked form of \emph{implicit exploration}, which casts $\epsilon$-greedy exploration in a fresh light, namely that $\epsilon$-noise plays a much smaller role than expected.